 Nearsighted (myopic) children often enjoy their glasses immediately.
 However, far-sighted (hyperopic) and astigmatic children may take several weeks to adjust to wearing spectacles.
 If the child does not cooperate, the doctor may prescribe eye drops in an attempt to help the child adjust to the glasses.

 When not being worn, glasses should be placed in a case and should never be placed face down on a surface for fear of scratching the lenses.
+The motto for children is “Glasses stay on your face or they go in your case”.
 Lenses may be cleaned with a soft cotton cloth or a special “lens cloth”.
 If the frames are bent or do not fit well, take them to your optical shop for an adjustment.
 Do not try to adjust the frame yourself as breakage may occur.

 Are you a medical professional, interested in joining AAPOS?
 Find out more here ▶